maudg94/deepLearningProject/README.md

 ### model 2 : add dropout

 Since our first model did really good at overfitting, we decided to simply add more dropout layers (all with a factor of 0.3) between the dense one to decrease the overfitting.
+This time, we also decided to monitor the validation loss in the ReduceLROnPlateau callback instead of the training loss like we did before.

 ![model with dropout Accuracy](imagesForReadme/baseWithDropoutAccuracy.png)